d3/d3-color/README.md

 <a href="#rgb">#</a> <b>rgb</b>(<i>specifier</i>)<br>
 <a href="#rgb">#</a> <b>rgb</b>(<i>color</i>)<br>

 Constructs a new RGB color.
 The channel values are exposed as `r`, `g` and `b` properties on the returned instance.
+Use the [RGB color picker](http://bl.ocks.org/mbostock/78d64ca7ef013b4dcf8f) to explore this color space.

 If *r*, *g* and *b* are specified, these represent the channel values of the returned color.
 Channel values will be rounded to the nearest integer value and clamped to the range [0,255].